Transition metal oxo complex: Oxygen-atom transfer

 Metal oxo complexes are intermediates in many metal-catalyzed oxidation reactions.
 Oxygen-atom transfer is common reaction of particular interest in organic chemistry and biochemistry.
 Some metal-oxos are capable of transferring their oxo ligand to organic substrates.
-One such example of this type of reactivity is from and enzyme superfamily Molybdenum oxotransferase.
+One such example of this type of reactivity is from the enzyme superfamily molybdenum oxotransferase.

 In water oxidation catalysis, metal oxo complexes are intermediates in the conversion of water to O2.

 Hydrogen-atom abstraction

 Transition metal-oxo's are also capable of abstracting strong C–H, N–H, and O–H bonds.
 Cytochrome P450 contains a high-valent iron-oxo which is capable of abstracting hydrogen atoms from strong C–H bonds.